some-natalie/some-natalie/README.md

 Heads up!

 - 🔭 I’m currently working on automating everything put in front of me.
-- 🌱 I’m currently learning some more in-depth Kubernetes administration.
+- 🌱 I’m currently learning some more in-depth Kubernetes administration and a bit of Go.
 - 🎤 Public speaking is fun!
 Check out what I've been up to [here](SPEAKING.md).
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
 It's [here](RESUME.md), but you can also look at a little bit of what I've been up to in my profile.
 If you want to know about where else I've worked and went to school, you should go to [LinkedIn](https://linkedin.com/in/nsomersall).